 Amounts reported in this column are based on total compensation reported for Jeffrey W. Albers in the SCT for the indicated fiscal years and adjusted as shown in the table below to reflect the CAP.
 Year 2022 includes compensation and changes in fair value through April 3, 2022, Mr. Albers' last day as our PEO.
 There were no adjustments from dividends, pension plans or awards that failed to meet applicable vesting conditions.
-The amounts are inclusive of an increase of \$80,636 in fair value that resulted from the following two modifications to Mr. Albers' awards under FASB ASC Topic 718: (1) in January 2022, when the company anounced the transition of Mr. Albers' non-qualified stock option and RSU awards due to continued vesting after significant reduction in Mr. Albers' responsibilities, (2) in December 2022, the company recorded a modification of Mr. Albers' non-qualified stock option and RSU awards when the company and Mr. Albers entered into an Amendment Agreement, pursuant to which the parties amended the terms of each of the outstanding non-qualified stock option and RSU awards will: (i) continue to vest for as long as Mr. Albers continues to provide services to the company as an employee, member of our board of directors or consultant and (ii) with respect to such non-qualified stock options, unless Mr. Albers is terminated for cause, be exercisable until welve (12) months following the date Mr. Albers ceases to provide services to the company or the applicable expiration date (as defined in the respective agreements), if earlier.
-(4)
+The amounts are inclusive of an increase of \$80,636 in fair value that resulted from the following two modifications to Mr. Albers' awards under FASB ASC Topic 718: (1) in January 2022, when the company announced the transition of Mr. Albers' role from chief executive officer to executive chairman, the company recorded an accounting modification of Mr. Albers' unvested non-qualified stock option and RSU awards due to continued vesting after significant reduction in Mr. Albers' responsibilities; (2) in December 2022, the company recorded a modification of Mr. Albers' non-qualified stock option and RSU awards when the company and Mr. Albers entered into an Amendment Agreement, pursuant to which the parties amended the terms of each of the outstanding non-qualified stock option and RSU awards granted to Mr. Albers to provide, among other things, that such non-qualified options and RSU awards will: (i) continue to vest for as long as Mr. Albers continues to provide services to the company as an employee, member of our board of directors or consultant and (ii) with respect to such non-qualified stock options, unless Mr. Albers is terminated for cause, be exercisable until twelve (12) months following the date Mr. Albers ceases to provide services to the company or the applicable expiration date (as defined in the respective agreements), if earlier.

-AIDCIS 2022 2021 2020 SCT - Total Compensation \$ 1,594,102 \$ 9,713,304 \$ 6,344,667 Grant Date Fair Value of Option Awards and Stock Awards Granted in FY (946,892) (8,330,904) (5,146,092) + Fair Value at FY-End of Outstanding and Unvested Awards Granted in the FY 544,544 7,762,198 10,547,747 + Change in Fair Value of Awards Granted during the FY that Vested During the FY 83,931 720,892 827,136 + Change in Fair Value of Outstanding and Unvested Awards Granted in Prior FYs (7,407,649) (1,108,581) 2,923,579 + Change in Fair Value of Awards Granted in Prior FYs that Vested During the FY (3,700,634) (1,695,294) (632,923) + Change in Fair Value of Awards Modified during the FY 80,636 - - = Compensation Actually Paid (CAP) \$ (9,751,962) \$ 7,061,616 \$ 14,864,113
+Albers 2022 2021 2020 SCT - Total Compensation \$ 1,594,102 \$ 9,713,304 \$ 6,344,667 Grant Date Fair Value of Option Awards and Stock Awards Granted in FY (946,892) (8,330,904) (5,146,092) + Fair Value at FY-End of Outstanding and Unvested Awards Granted in the FY 544,544 7,762,198 10,547,747 + Change in Fair Value of Awards Granted during the FY that Vested During the FY 83,931 720,892 827,136 + Change in Fair Value of Outstanding and Unvested Awards Granted in Prior FYs (7,407,649) (1,108,581) 2,923,579 + Change in Fair Value of Awards Granted in Prior FYs that Vested During the FY (3,700,634) (1,695,294) (632,923) + Change in Fair Value of Awards Modified during the FY 80,636 - - = Compensation Actually Paid (CAP) \$ (9,751,962) \$ 7,061,616 \$ 14,864,113

 Amounts reported in this column are based on the average total compensation reported for the company's non-PEO NEOs in the SCT for the indicated fiscal year and adjusted as shown in the table below to reflect the CAP.
-There were no adjustments from dividends, pension plans or awards that failed to meet applicable vesting (5) conditions.
+There were no adjustments from dividends, pension plans or awards that failed to meet applicable vesting conditions.